oieduardorabelo/eslint-fatigue/README.md

 include node_modules/eslint-fatigue/Makefile
 ```

-You'll now have the `lint` command available lint all `.js` and `.jsx` files recursively from the current directory.
+You'll now have the `lint` command available, it will lint all `.js` and `.jsx` files recursively from the current directory.

 If you'd to change the linter path, just do a small change: